guowilling/SRDownloadManager/README.md

 @property (nonatomic, assign) SRWaitingQueueMode waitingQueueMode;
 ````

-## More
+## Contacts

-For more contens please see the demo.
-Submit an issue or email me if you have any questions.
+Submit an issue or email me if you have any questions. <guowilling90@gmail.com>